This post may contain affiliate links.

 - You can use any leftover meat for other things, topped on potatoes or rice, etc.

-HOW TO MAKE SLOW COOKER ITALIAN BEEF SANDWICHES:
+HOW TO MAKE CROCK POT ITALIAN BEEF:

 - Combine beef broth, salt, pepper, Italian seasoning, dried onion, parsley, garlic powder, Bay leaf, and Italian salad dressing mix.